Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Applications to the CAL trap

 Here we use the semiclassical approach to obtain thermodynamics during system expansion in the CAL trap.
-To carry out our calculations, CAL atom-chip current data is used as input to generate a spatial grid of dressed potentials, $V_\text{CAL}(\vec x)$, appropriate for $^{87}\text{Rb}$ atoms in the $|F=2,m_F=2 \rangle$ hyperfine state \cite{Lundblad_2019}.
-Using the semiclassical approximation for NI atoms, we compute both the BEC critical temperature and the temperature of the system during adiabatic expansions for a few experimentally-relevant initial temperatures ($Ti = 97, 289, 387, 597$ nK) with the results displayed in Fig.~\ref{CAL_cooling_semiclassical}.
+To carry out our calculations, CAL atom-chip current data is used as input to generate a spatial grid of dressed potentials, $V_\text{CAL}(\vec x)$, appropriate for $^{87}\text{Rb}$ atoms in the $|F=2,m_F=2\rangle$ hyperfine state \cite{Lundblad_2019}.
+Using the semiclassical approximation for NI atoms, we compute both the BEC critical temperature and the temperature of the system during adiabatic expansions for initial temperatures relevant to the CAL run reported in \cite{Lundblad_2021} ($Ti = 90, 290, 390, 600$ nK) with the results displayed in Fig.~\ref{CAL_cooling_semiclassical}.
 We see both the BEC critical temperature and the temperature during adiabatic expansions decrease with applied detuning frequency.
 However, $T_c$ does not decrease noticeably faster than the adiabatic curve for the case of the initially-condensed gas.
-This same phenomenon was observed in the semiclassical treatment of the bubble trap (see Fig.~\ref{semiclassical_comparison}).
+This same phenomenon can be observed in the semiclassical treatment of the bubble trap (see Fig.~\ref{semiclassical_comparison}).
 In the case of the bubble trap, we saw that for temperatures at or below $T_c$, the semiclassical approach became less accurate as detuning increased and the bubble became thin.
 Most notably, we saw that the semiclassical model overestimates the BEC critical temperature for large bubbles.
 Hence, we find it is likely that, at these experimentally-relevant starting temperatures, that adiabatic expansions in the traps on CAL will produce thermal clouds rather than condensates.